 Steven Couras

-Steven Couras is a student affairs professional with over 10 years of experience in higher education, specializing in student life, residence life, and campus operations.
-He oversees all facets of student life, social programming and operations, residential community engagement, housing processes, and facilities management to foster a vibrant, engaging, and safe living-learning environment at Bard NYC.
+Steven Couras is a student affairs professional with more than a decade of experience in higher education, specializing in residence life, student life, and campus operations.
+At Bard NYC, he oversees all aspects of student life from social programming and residential engagement to student conduct and facilities management, creating a vibrant, inclusive, and safe living–learning environment where students can thrive personally, socially, and academically.

-Before joining Bard NYC, Steven led residence life and student conduct efforts across several institutions, including Stevens Institute of Technology, Curtis Institute of Music, and Saint Peter’s University, overseeing housing operations, supervising professional and student staff, and shaping campus crisis response protocols while advancing retention and wellness initiatives.
-He has held senior leadership roles, most notably as Associate Dean of Residence Life and Off-Campus Housing at a renowned music conservatory, where he also served as campus Ombuds and helped foster a dynamic, inclusive residential experience for a diverse student community from around the world.
+Before joining Bard NYC, Steven served in pivotal residence life and student conduct roles at several institutions, including Stevens Institute of Technology, the Curtis Institute of Music, and Saint Peter’s University.
+In these capacities, he oversaw housing operations, supervised professional and student staff, and shaped campus crisis response protocols.
+His career also includes senior-level leadership as Associate Dean of Residence Life and Off-Campus Housing at a renowned music conservatory, where he helped foster a dynamic, inclusive residential experience for a diverse student community from around the world, and also served as a campus Ombuds, providing confidential, impartial support to students, staff, and faculty.

-Earlier in his career, Steven played a key role in shaping student conduct practices, professional and student staff development, and designing social, engaging, and inclusive community programming that consistently attracted strong attendance and gave students meaningful connections.
+Earlier in his career, Steven played a key role in enhancing student conduct practices, advancing professional and student staff development, and creating social, engaging, and inclusive community programming that consistently drew strong participation and fostered meaningful connections.
 He has also served as a Title IX Investigator, a District Advisor for Kappa Sigma Fraternity, and is a frequent presenter at regional and national student affairs conferences.
-With a student-centered and collaborative approach, Steven is dedicated to supporting student growth and well-being in and out of the classroom.
+Guided by a student-centered and collaborative approach, Steven remains committed to supporting student growth, well-being, and success both inside and outside the classroom.

-Before joining Bard NYC, Steven led residence life and student conduct efforts across several institutions, including Stevens Institute of Technology, Curtis Institute of Music, and Saint Peter’s University, overseeing housing operations, supervising professional and student staff, and shaping campus crisis response protocols while advancing retention and wellness initiatives.
-He has held senior leadership roles, most notably as Associate Dean of Residence Life and Off-Campus Housing at a renowned music conservatory, where he also served as campus Ombuds and helped foster a dynamic, inclusive residential experience for a diverse student community from around the world.
+Before joining Bard NYC, Steven served in pivotal residence life and student conduct roles at several institutions, including Stevens Institute of Technology, the Curtis Institute of Music, and Saint Peter’s University.
+In these capacities, he oversaw housing operations, supervised professional and student staff, and shaped campus crisis response protocols.
+His career also includes senior-level leadership as Associate Dean of Residence Life and Off-Campus Housing at a renowned music conservatory, where he helped foster a dynamic, inclusive residential experience for a diverse student community from around the world, and also served as a campus Ombuds, providing confidential, impartial support to students, staff, and faculty.

-Earlier in his career, Steven played a key role in shaping student conduct practices, professional and student staff development, and designing social, engaging, and inclusive community programming that consistently attracted strong attendance and gave students meaningful connections.
+Earlier in his career, Steven played a key role in enhancing student conduct practices, advancing professional and student staff development, and creating social, engaging, and inclusive community programming that consistently drew strong participation and fostered meaningful connections.
 He has also served as a Title IX Investigator, a District Advisor for Kappa Sigma Fraternity, and is a frequent presenter at regional and national student affairs conferences.
-With a student-centered and collaborative approach, Steven is dedicated to supporting student growth and well-being in and out of the classroom.
+Guided by a student-centered and collaborative approach, Steven remains committed to supporting student growth, well-being, and success both inside and outside the classroom.

 Elmira Bayrasli